A Royal Ritual in a Glass: The Queen’s Gin and Dubonnet

 - Sep 22

 Reports from palace insiders often mentioned the same pattern.
-Before her midday meal, the Queen enjoyed a small glass of gin and Dubonnet, usually in a ratio of two parts Dubonnet to one part gin, garnished with lemon and ice.
-It was not indulgence for the sake of it.
-Rather, it was a continuation of a distinctly British tradition of the aperitif, a civilised nod to the hours ahead.
+Before her midday meal, the Queen enjoyed a small glass of gin and Dubonnet.
+Typically, it was a ratio of two parts Dubonnet to one part gin, garnished with lemon and ice.
+This wasn’t indulgence for the sake of it.
+Rather, it was a continuation of a distinctly British tradition of the aperitif—a civilised nod to the hours ahead.

-The Queen’s favourite drink was gin and Dubonnet, and it was woven into her life for decades.
-It stood alongside her corgis, her horses and her hats as one of those small but constant rituals that spoke volumes about British taste.
+The Queen’s favourite drink was gin and Dubonnet, woven into her life for decades.
+It stood alongside her corgis, her horses, and her hats as one of those small but constant rituals that spoke volumes about British taste.

 Why Dubonnet Became Hard to Find

-There is a reason many admirers of this royal ritual struggle to recreate it.
+Many admirers of this royal ritual struggle to recreate it.
 Dubonnet, a fortified wine infused with herbs and spices, once had pride of place in British drinks cabinets.
-Over time its presence faded.
-Shelves gave way to trendier aperitifs and imports.
+Over time, its presence faded.
+Trendier aperitifs and imports took over.
 Today, Dubonnet can be surprisingly difficult to source in the UK, even for loyalists who want to raise a glass in the Queen’s style.

-So what do you do if you cannot find a bottle?
+So what do you do if you cannot find a bottle of Dubonnet?
 A few aperitifs offer a similar profile:

-Vermouth Rosso – Italian, but with the same botanical warmth.
+Vermouth Rosso – Italian, yet it shares the same botanical warmth.

-English spiced vermouths – more bitter, yet complex and aromatic.
+English Spiced Vermouths – More bitter, but complex and aromatic.

 G&D — The Queen’s Cocktail, Bottled for Today